USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

     Policy Alternative Sessions
         Optionally, one or more alternative policy sessions may be defined in subsequent columns.
 Typically these would be various policies under evaluation via OMEGA or perhaps a single policy with various alternative inputs or assumptions.

+.. _omega_batch_cli:

-OMEGA Batch Command Line Options
+OMEGA Batch Command Line Interface
     The batch process can be initiated from the OMEGA GUI or from the command line by running ``omega_batch.py`` directly, as in:

 ::